lucyyu24/lucyyu24.github.io/_posts/2020-01-13-a-pilgrimage-to-walmart.markdown

 meta: creative-writing
 ---

-> This is a short story I wrote last summer.
-LOL.
-ENJOY!

 When I opened my eyes this morning, I thought today was going to be just like any other day.
 I turned off my Himalayan salt lamp and drew the curtains open before reaching for my bed side gratitude journal and writing down three things I'm grateful for this morning:

 1. me